Our Professional Learning Facilitators and Consultants

 Community of Practice Facilitator (Child and Youth Refugee Mental Health)

-Dr Esme Dark works as Community of Practice Facilitator in the Professional and Organisation Development Team at the Foundation House.
-Prior to her current role at Foundation House she worked as a senior practitioner and coordinator in the child, adolescent and family team.
-She is a Clinical Psychologist who specialises in supporting refugee children and families who have experienced trauma.
-Her doctorate in Clinical Psychology had a systemic and community psychology focus and her doctoral research was carried out in the area of cross cultural mental health.
+Dr Esme Dark is a Clinical Psychologist who specialises in supporting refugee children and families who have experienced trauma.
+Prior to her current role she worked as a senior practitioner and coordinator in the child, adolescent and family team.
+Her doctorate in Clinical Psychology had a systemic and community psychology focus and her doctoral research was carried out in the area of cross-cultural mental health.

 She has extensive experience working in a diverse range of mental health settings in the UK, Thailand and Australia, specialising in child and adolescent mental health and complex trauma.
 Prior to her move to Australia she worked as a consultant psychologist on the Thai/Myanmar border with Karen refugee children and families.
 She has a wealth of experience facilitating professional development in health and education sectors, as well as providing clinical supervision and consultation to individuals and organisations.
 The human rights lens underpins her work in all areas of her practice.